 - Awaiting Fix - The Detention Event has been classified as sensitive data but still requires a data capture rule to mask or exclude the sensitive data.

 - Awaiting Cleanup - The sessions containing sensitive data need to be deleted.

-Detection Event Identifiers - There are 6 identifiers FullStory uses to help you identify what exactly your Detection Events are:
+Detection Event Identifiers - There are six identifiers FullStory uses to help you identify what exactly your Detection Events are:

-- Type - Each Detection Event is either a Password or Payment Card, which follow the predefined patterns that are generated anywhere that FullStory is capturing data in the DOM.
+- Type - Each Detection Event is either a Password or Payment Card, following predefined patterns generated anywhere FullStory captures data in the DOM.

-- Detail & Location - These help you triangulate the location of the event at a glance from this Inbox view (you can click into these events and watch the sessions directly to get more information, as we’ll cover later in this article).
+- Detail & Location - These help you triangulate the event's location at a glance from this Inbox view (you can click into these events and watch the sessions directly to get more information, as we’ll cover later in this article).

-- Volume - How many times the Detection Event occurred.
-A Detection Event can occur multiple times within a single session, which is reflected in this number.
+- Volume - How many times did the detection event occur?
+A Detection Event can occur multiple times within a single session, as reflected in this number.